Fake: Government has not closed down all its ministries

 This is a completely fake and baseless report.
 There is no such order that has been passed.

-In fact the government had last week directed all ministers to get back to their offices and work, while following all norms of the health ministry.
+In fact, the government had last week directed all ministers to get back to their offices and work, while following all norms of the health ministry.
 The reality is that all the ministries are open and are working as per the norms of the Department of Personnel and Training.